hashicorp/terraform-provider-aws/website/docs/d/ssm_parameter.html.markdown

 * `name` - (Required) The name of the parameter.
 * `with_decryption` - (Optional) Whether to return decrypted `SecureString` value.
 Defaults to `true`.
+* `optional` - (Optional) Whether to allow parameters that do not exist， defaults to `false`.
+If the value is true, the parameter allowed to not exist and `null` string will be returned.

 In addition to all arguments above, the following attributes are exported: